It's easy, fast, and cheap to travel from Brooklyn to JFK Airport by public transportation. Just take the train from the plane!

 Three different trains are involved, including the subway.
 All are cheap, efficient, and fast.

-- The Long Island Railroad, which, despite its name, will take you to Brooklyn.
+The Long Island Railroad, despite its name, it will take you to Brooklyn.

-- New York City Subway: Once you arrive at Brooklyn's Atlantic Avenue station, you'll probably need to hop on a subway to get to wherever you are going in Brooklyn.
+New York City Subway, Once you arrive at Brooklyn's Atlantic Avenue station, you'll probably need to hop on a subway to get to wherever you are going to Brooklyn.

 AirTrain Transit Times & Fares